p-wojt/MCdiscord-bot/README.md

 # MCdiscord-bot
-Prosty bot do discorda, dla serwer Minecraft Polska, pełniący podstawowe funkcjonalności.
+Discord bot for server called "Minecraft Polska" with basic functionalities.
-Napisany przy wykorzystaniu API JDA.
+Created by using API JDA.

-## Funkcjonalności
+## Functionalities
-- możliwość ustawienia kanału powitalnego na którym bot powita nowych członków,
+- ability to set a welcome channel where bot will send "welcome messages",
-- blokowanie wiadomości,
+- blocking messages which you can define in code example "donuts",
-- nadanie immunitetu blokowania wiadomości wybranym osobom.
+- granting immunity to blocking immunes by adding people IDs to list.